 When you’re transferring data in bulk or have a tight window to verify user input against the data stored in a memory chip, every single microsecond counts.
-If speed is your primary concern, choose SPI to experience a common data transfer rate of 10 MHz, much faster than I2C’s full speed of 400Khz.
+If speed is your primary concern, choose SPI to experience a data transfer rate of 10 MHz, much faster than I2C’s full speed of 400Khz.

 If speed matters, choose SPI.

 2. Limited Pins

 Not all hardware designers have the joy of using high-end microcontrollers with over 100 pins.
 Some struggle to connect memory chips with 28-pin microcontrollers.
 In these situations, I2C is ideal as it only requires a couple of tracks for communication.